lyokha/nginx-haskell-module/README.md

 - Pitfalls

     + (This does not refer to *bytestrings*.)
-Haskell strings are simple lists, they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient).
+Haskell strings are simple lists, they are not contiguously allocated (but on the other hand, they are lazy which usually means efficient).
     + Haskell exported functions of types *S_S*, *S_SS* and *S_LS* allocate new
       strings with *malloc()* which get freed upon the request termination.
-      Strings passed by functions of types *Y_Y*, *IOY_Y* and all async handlers (i.e. by all functions that return lazy bytestrings except for content handlers) are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunks.
+      Strings returned by functions of types *Y_Y*, *IOY_Y* and all async handlers (i.e. by all functions that return lazy bytestrings except for content handlers) are copied into a single buffer, but only when underlying lazy bytestrings have more than one chunks.